ThinkUniform/uniformcss.com/docs/fundamentals/api-functions.md

 ## Size Functions

-The `size()` function returns values from the size map for both positive and negative sizes.
+The `size()` function fetches values from both positive and negative sizes.

 ```scss
 .element {